The 15 Sexiest Restaurants for a Romantic Date Night in Denver

 For white tablecloths or just the right vibe, these are your best bets for a dinner date in Denver.

-One feature this restaurant has that the others don’t is epic city views via floor-to-ceiling windows.
+One romantic feature this restaurant has that others don’t is epic city views via floor-to-ceiling windows.
 But the food is pretty dang good, too.
-A self-proclaimed “melting pot of all the Mediterranean regions,” you’ll find tapas here using all the best flavors of land and sea.
-Find hummus and pita, dippable, spreadable cheeses like smoked burrata, hot and melty croquettes, and patatas of all forms, plus a ton of other savory and sweet delights.
+A self-proclaimed “melting pot of all the Mediterranean regions,” you’ll find incredible tapas here—and what better way to get to know one another than to share small but tasty bites?
+Check out the hummus and pita, dippable, spreadable cheeses like smoked burrata, hot and melty croquettas, patatas bravas, and a ton of other savory and sweet delights.

 The Elway’s Steakhouses across Denver are all known to be classy destinations for upscale dining or special occasion meals.
-The Downtown location, within the Ritz Carlton, offers a particularly fancy atmosphere and of course, an unparalleled wine selection (thanks largely to sommelier Monica Dubar).
+The Downtown location, within the Ritz-Carlton, offers a particularly fancy atmosphere and of course, an unparalleled wine selection.
 Opt for the sommelier’s flight and taste away alongside some of the most epic cuts of meat and perfectly seasoned stakes you’ll ever have.

 This Italian spot, with its curved booths, artistic lighting, and second story dining area overlooking Larimer Street is a sophisticated choice for any occasion.
 Indulge in customizable charcuterie, fresh salads, and flavorful sandwiches alongside some of the tastiest pasta and mains you’ve ever had in Denver.
 Definitely don’t skip dessert.